FrankDocu/Lichess-Development-Onboarding/translation_context.md

 List=This is one of the two ways of sorting open games on the "Play" page (http://lichess.org/).
 Clicking it presents all games you can join in a list format.

 Graph=This is one of the two ways of sorting open games on the "Play" page (http://lichess.org/).
-Clicking it presents all games you can join on a graph, with x and y axes.
+Clicking it presents all games you can join on a graph, with x (time) and y (player rating) axes.

 All=